Table of Contents

 Stage 1: Fertilization

-The embryonic development immediately begins upon the fusion of egg and sperm cells.
-This so-called fertilization occurs as the male sperm enters the corona radiata of the female egg cell and subsequently makes its way through the zona pellucida with the help of enzymatic reactions.
-It attaches to the surface of the oocyte with its head.
+Embryonic development immediately begins with the fusion of the egg and sperm cells.
+Fertilization occurs as the sperm enters the corona radiata of the egg cell and subsequently makes its way through the zona pellucida with the help of enzymatic reactions.
+The sperm attaches to the surface of the oocyte with its head.

-However, this penetration by the sperm cannot be considered as fertilization in the narrower sense, as the egg cell is not yet ready for fertilization at this stage.
-Yet, the penetration and the attachment of the sperm initiate a number of reactions in the egg cell finally causing the so-called female pronucleus out of its nucleus.
+However, this penetration by the sperm cannot be considered as fertilization in the actual sense, as the egg cell is not ready for fertilization at this stage.
+Yet, the penetration and attachment of the sperm initiate a number of reactions in the egg cell which ultimately force the female pronucleus out of its nucleus.
 At the same time, the head of the sperm swells up to become the male pronucleus.
-Only now, the cellular and genetic requirements for fertilization are present.
+Only at this point are the cellular and genetic requirements for fertilization present.

-In the egg cell, the two pronuclei move towards each other, fuse, and form the so-called zygote – a diploid cell with 46 chromosomes.
-From this moment forward, new life develops.
+In the egg cell, the 2 pronuclei move towards each other, fuse, and form the zygote – a diploid cell with 46 chromosomes.
+From this moment onward, new life develops.

 Stage 2: Cleavage

-As the fertilization occurs in the fallopian tube but the fertilized egg cell has to nest in the uterus for further development, the activated zygote now has to migrate some distance in the so-called migration through the fallopian tube.
-During this, it starts to quickly divide several times.
-As this process is visible as grooves under the microscope, it is referred to as cleavage.
+Fertilization occurs in the fallopian tube but the fertilized egg cell has to nest in the uterus for further development.
+As such, the activated zygote now has to migrate some distance through the fallopian tube.
+During this migration, the zygote starts to quickly divide several times.
+This process is referred to as cleavage as it is visible as grooves under the microscope.

-30 hours after fertilization, the first division of the zygote into two daughter cells occurs, which are also referred to as blastomeres.
-After three days, there are already 16 blastomeres that look like a mulberry in their spherical arrangement.
-This is why the zygote is also referred to as morula (Latin: morus = mulberry) at this stage.
+Thirty hours after fertilization, the first division of the zygote into 2 daughter cells occurs; these cells are also referred to as blastomeres.
+After 3 days, there are 16 blastomeres that look like a mulberry in their spherical arrangement.
+This is why the zygote is also referred to as a morula (Latin: morus = mulberry) at this stage.

-While the morula is a single connected cluster of cells, it divides into two separate cell clusters from the fourth day on, an outer cell layer (trophoblast) and an inner cell mass (embryoblast).
-In addition, a central hollow cavity forms, the so-called blastocyst cavity.
-It gives the morula space to become the blastocyst.
-Once this has happened, a blastocyst, surrounded by the trophoblast, has formed after four days.
-The blastocyst’s embryo lasts in the inner wall already have the foundation for all of the embryo’s tissues and organs.
+While the morula is a single connected cluster of cells, it divides into 2 separate cell clusters from the 4th day – an outer cell layer (trophoblast) and an inner cell mass (embryoblast).
+In addition, a central hollow cavity, the blastocyst cavity, is formed.
+This cavity allows the morula to become the blastocyst.
+Once this has occurred, a blastocyst, surrounded by the trophoblast, is considered to be formed after 4 days.
+The blastocyst is the foundation for the tissues and organs of the embryo.

-As the zygote is still surrounded by the zona pellucida at this stage, the above-mentioned process of division and differentiation is not accompanied by spatial growth, but it is rather an increase in cells.
+As the zygote is still surrounded by the zona pellucida at this stage, the above-mentioned process of division and differentiation is not accompanied by spatial growth but is rather an increase in cells.
 Once the morula has reached the uterus and has become the blastocyst, the latter actively dissolves the zona pellucida and quickly grows.
-Fed by uterine glands, the so-called free blastocyst remains in the uterus lumen for two days to finally attach itself to the epithelial tissue of the uterus mucosa on the fifth and sixth day.
-The attachment begins.
+Fed by uterine glands, the free blastocyst remains in the uterine lumen for 2 days and finally attaches itself to the epithelial tissue of the uterine mucosa on the 5th and 6th day.
+The attachment then begins.

-Stage 4: Attachment of the Blastocyst at the Mucosa
+Stage 4: Attachment of the blastocyst to the mucosa

-Once the free blastocyst has dissolved its zona pellucida and the uterine mucosa has entered the secretion stage, the requirements for the contact and the implantation, which occurs in the second week, are present.
-During the process of the trophoblast growing into the epithelial tissue of the uterine endometrium, two new cell layers form the cytotrophoblast and the syncytiotrophoblast.
-The latter cell layer penetrates the uterine mucosa up to its stroma, resulting in superficial implantation.
+Once the free blastocyst has dissolved its zona pellucida and the uterine mucosa has entered the secretion stage, the requirements for contact and implantation, which occur in the 2nd week, are present.
+During the process of the trophoblast growing into the epithelial tissue of the uterine endometrium, 2 new cell layers form the cytotrophoblast and syncytiotrophoblast.
+The syncytiotrophoblast penetrates the uterine mucosa up to its stroma, resulting in superficial implantation.

-Morula: cluster of cells with mulberry-like surface formed via the cleavage of the zygote.
+Morula: A cluster of cells with a mulberry-like surface formed by the cleavage of the zygote

-Blastocyst: emerges from the morula.
-Toward the outside, the blastocyst is bordered by the trophoblast, toward the inside; cells of the embryoblast surround the centrally located cavity.
+Blastocyst: Emerges from the morula.
+Outward, the blastocyst is bordered by the trophoblast, inward, the cells of the embryoblast surround the centrally located cavity.

 Second Week: Implantation

 The complete implantation of the blastocyst into the uterine mucosa takes slightly less than a week.
-After the syncytiotrophoblast penetrates the stroma of the uterus, the stroma cells of the surrounding endometrial tissue become decidual cells as they grow and absorb glycogen and fats (decidual reaction), but, even inside the zygote itself, bigger changes take place.
-From approximately the eighth day on, the bilaminar embryonic disc and the amniotic cavity form.
-The embryonic disc forms via a conversion process of the embryoblast, during which, the present cells divide into the endoderm and the ectoderm.
+After the syncytiotrophoblast penetrates the stroma of the uterus, the stroma cells of the surrounding endometrial tissue become decidual cells as they grow and absorb glycogen and fat (decidual reaction), but even inside the zygote itself, more notable changes take place.
+From approximately the 8th day, the bilaminar embryonic disc and the amniotic cavity are formed.
+The embryonic disc is formed via a conversion process of the embryoblast, during which, the cells divide into the endoderm and ectoderm.

-This development process is accompanied by a restructuring of the cell clusters, whereby the cells of the emerging ectoderm merge to become a multi-row, columnar epithelium.
-Based on this, the formation of the amniotic cavity begins, whose inner wall is lined by so-called amnioblasts, which, in turn, grow in from the edges of the ectodermal disc.
+This process is accompanied by a restructuring of the cell clusters, whereby, the cells of the emerging ectoderm merge to become a multi-row columnar epithelium.
+With this, the formation of the amniotic cavity begins, whose inner wall is lined by amnioblasts, which, in turn, grow in from the edges of the ectodermal disc.
 Thus, the amnion is an ectodermal structure.

 While the amnion originates from the edges of the ectoderm, the formation of the primary yolk sac occurs from the edges of the endoderm.
-For this, endodermal cells of the bilaminar embryonic disc migrate to line the blastocyst cavity.
+In this process, endodermal cells of the bilaminar embryonic disc migrate to line the blastocyst cavity.

-While the embryoblast differentiates into ectoderm and endoderm and thus allows the formation of the amniotic cavity and the yolk sac, the syncytiotrophoblast further penetrates into the mucosa, and forms capillary connections with it as well as lacunae.
-These lacunae can incorporate uterine secretion to ensure the supply of the emerging embryonic disc; thus, the foundation is laid for the uteroplacental circulation.
+While the embryoblast differentiates into ectoderm and endoderm and thus allows the formation of the amniotic cavity and yolk sac, the syncytiotrophoblast further penetrates into the mucosa and forms capillary connections with it as well as lacunae.
+These lacunae can incorporate uterine secretion to ensure supply to the emerging embryonic disc; thus, the foundation is laid for the uteroplacental circulation.

-12 days after fertilization, the germ cell is completely implanted in the uterine mucosa.
-Only a small protrusion in the epithelial tissue of the endometrium that covers it indicates its presence under the microscope.
+Twelve days after fertilization, the germ cell is completely implanted in the uterine mucosa and appears as a small protrusion of the endometrium under the microscope.

-Bilaminar germinal disc: develops during the course of the conversion processes of the embryoblast, during which the present cells divide into endoderm and ectoderm.
+Bilaminar germinal disc: This develops during the course of the conversion processes of the embryoblast, during which the cells divide into the endoderm and ectoderm.

 Third Week: Trilaminar Embryonic Disc

-The beginning of the third week simultaneously marks the beginning of the embryonic period in the narrower sense, which covers a period of approximately five weeks and is completed by the end of the eighth week.
-A number of conversion and reorganization processes now occur simultaneously or are based on each other.
-They lead to a fundamental change in the shape of the germ: away from a round, flat disc to an elongated pear shape.
+The beginning of the 3rd week marks the beginning of the embryonic period, which covers a period of approximately 5 weeks and is completed by the end of the 8th week.
+Several conversion and reorganization processes occur simultaneously or are co-dependent.
+These processes lead to a fundamental change in the shape of the embryo – away from a round, flat disc to an elongated pear shape.

-Stage 6: Conversion of the Primary into the Secondary Yolk Sac
+Stage 6: Conversion of the primary yolk sac to the secondary yolk sac

-First, the third week is characterized by a reorganization of the present embryonic cavities, whereby the primary yolk sac bursts due to the increasing expansion of the trophoblast (yolk sac burst) and, thus, shrinks to the so-called secondary yolk sac.
+First, the 3rd week is characterized by a reorganization of the present embryonic cavities, in which the primary yolk sac bursts because of the increasing expansion of the trophoblast (yolk sac burst) and, thus, shrinks to the secondary yolk sac.
 With its chorionic mesoderm and the developing chorionic villi, the chorionic cavity organizes around the secondary yolk sac.
 In the following process of embryonic development, the chorionic villi will form the placenta (placenta villous), along with the decidua basalis.

-The most important conversion process in this stage of the development is the so-called gastrulation, which is the reshaping of the bilaminar embryonic disc into the trilaminar embryonic disc.
+The most important conversion process in this stage of development is gastrulation, which is the reshaping of the bilaminar embryonic disc into the trilaminar embryonic disc.

-The gastrulation begins around the fourteenth day with the formation of the so-called primitive streak.
-As compaction of cells, this primitive streak emerges in the dorsal caudal section of the germinal disc and elongates cranially via cell proliferation.
-This direction of development does not occur coincidentally, as the directed formation of the primitive streak permanently determines the body axes of the developing embryo.
-From here on out, body dependent definitions like ‘cranial’ or ‘caudal’ actually make sense.
+Gastrulation begins around the 14th day with the formation of the primitive streak.
+As cell compaction occurs, this primitive streak emerges in the dorsal caudal section of the germinal disc and elongates cranially via cell proliferation.
+This direction of development is not coincidental, as the directed formation of the primitive streak permanently determines the body axes of the developing embryo.
+From here on, body-dependent definitions like ‘cranial’ or ‘caudal’ become reasonable.

-In addition, the development of the so-called intraembryonic mesoderm occurs originating from the primitive streak.
-This mesoderm forms the third germ disc.
-The forming of this germ disc is of significant importance for the further development of the embryo as it forms the mesoblastic cells (mesenchyme cells), which have the ability to differentiate themselves into different sub-cell types in order to build the supporting connective tissue (mesenchyme) of the embryo.
+In addition, the development of the intraembryonic mesoderm occurs, originating from the primitive streak.
+This mesoderm forms the 3rd germ disc.
+The forming of this germ disc is important for further development of the embryo as it forms the mesoblastic cells (mesenchyme cells), which have the ability to differentiate into different sub-cell types in order to build the supporting connective tissue (mesenchyme) of the embryo.

-Also originating from the primitive streak, the so-called chordal furrow develops around the sixteenth day, which is a stripe-shaped structure that grows into the space between ectoderm and endoderm.
-The chorda dorsalis develops from it, which is another median cell cord.
-Later on, the spine develops around it.
+Also originating from the primitive streak, the chordal furrow develops around the 16th day, and is a stripe-shaped structure that grows into the space between the ectoderm and endoderm.
+The chorda dorsalis (notochord) develops from it, which is another median cell cord.
+Later on, the spine develops around the notochord.

-Aside from its central significance for the development of the spine, the primitive streak also plays a role in the creation of the cell structures, which will later connect the neural canal and the intestinal tract.
-The primitive pit, which belongs to the primitive streak, continues as a deepening into the chordal furrow and thus forms the so-called axial canal, which opens into the secondary yolk sac.
-This canal is also referred to as the neurenteric canal as it will connect the later developing neural canal with the intestinal tract, which also develops at a later time.
+Aside from its central significance for the development of the spine, the primitive streak also plays a role in the creation of the cell structures that later connect the neural canal and intestinal tract.
+The primitive pit, which belongs to the primitive streak, continues as a deepening into the chordal furrow and thus forms the axial canal, which opens into the secondary yolk sac.
+This canal is also referred to as the neurenteric canal as it will connect the neural canal with the intestinal tract, both of which subsequently develop.